Behaviour therapy: "Third generation"

 Integrative behavioural couples therapy developed from dissatisfaction with traditional behavioural couples therapy.
 Integrative behavioural couples therapy looks to Skinner (1966) for the difference between contingency-shaped and rule-governed behaviour.
 It couples this analysis with a thorough functional assessment of the couple's relationship.
 Recent efforts have used radical behavioural concepts to interpret a number of clinical phenomena including forgiveness.

-A review study published in 2008, concluded that at the time, third-generation behavioral psychotherapies did not meet the criteria for empirically supported treatments.
+A review study published in 2008, concluded that at the time, third-generation behavioural psychotherapies did not meet the criteria for empirically supported treatments.

 Organisations

 Many organisations exist for behaviour therapists around the world.
 In the United States, the American Psychological Association's Division 25 is the division for behaviour analysis.
 The Association for Contextual Behavioral Science is another professional organisation.
 ACBS is home to many clinicians with specific interest in third generation behaviour therapy.
 Doctoral-level behaviour analysts who are psychologists belong to American Psychological Association's Division 25 – behaviour analysis.
 APA offers a diploma in behavioural psychology.

 The Association for Behavioral and Cognitive Therapies (formerly the Association for the Advancement of Behavior Therapy) is for those with a more cognitive orientation.
 The ABCT also has an interest group in behaviour analysis, which focuses on clinical behaviour analysis.
 In addition, the Association for Behavioral and Cognitive Therapies has a special interest group on addictions.